Measuring

 • Regular low stakes knowledge assessments, using WR end of block tasks and flashbacks

-• Termly PUMA tests to support our teachers’ assessment
+• Termly WRM tests to support our teachers’ assessment

 These factors help us to maintain high expectations and high standards in Mathematics, with achievement at the end of KS2 normally in line with the national average and an increasingly higher proportion of children demonstrating greater depth, at the end of each phase.